littlerain2310/japances_character/README.rst

 Run
 ===

+To test segmentation only:
+copy weight to _runs/segment-fold0 run this command: bash segmentation.sh

 All steps required for submission are in heavily commented ``run-all.sh`` and ``level2.sh``.
 Note that ``run-all.sh`` was never run in one step (it would take too much time), so may contain errors.